HiveCase/layered-representation-of-images/README.md

 The most technically interesting stage is **peeling**.
 A naive pipeline sets each object layer's transparency to its *visible* silhouette, so the moment you slide that object aside, any region that was hidden behind a nearer object is simply **missing**.
 The layers are not truly re-composable.

 This project reconstructs those hidden regions.
-For each object, processed near → far, the pixels occluded by nearer layers are identified, their appearance is regenerated, and — crucially — they are **kept in the layer's alpha channel** (and carried through matting, which would otherwise collapse the alpha back to the visible mask).
+For each object, processed near → far, the pixels occluded by nearer layers are identified, their appearance is regenerated, and, crucially, they are **kept in the layer's alpha channel** (and carried through matting, which would otherwise collapse the alpha back to the visible mask).

 ![Amodal completion](assets/fig_amodal.png)